-All the specifications for the construction and adornment of the Tabernacle were laid out carefully in the book of Exodus, including the curtains, colors and designs,
+All the specifications for the construction and adornment of the Tabernacle were carefully laid out in the book of Exodus, including detailed instructions for the curtains, colors and designs,

-When the Israelites settled in the Promised Land, the Tabernacle was placed in the city of Shiloh which became the spiritual center of the people for centuries.
+After the Israelites settled in the Promise land, the Tabernacle was placed in the city of Shiloh which became the spiritual center of the people for centuries.

-The history of the Temple Mount begins with legendary King David’s conquest of Jerusalem in 1004 BC.
-According to the story in the Sacred History (parts of the Torah narrative), on this site, there was a threshing floor which belonged to a local resident named Orna.
+The history of the Temple Mount began with legendary King David’s conquest of Jerusalem in 1004 BC.
+According to the story in the Sacred History (part of the Torah), there was a threshing floor which belonged to a local resident named Orna.

 “Then He said, ‘Take now your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you’” (Genesis 22: 2).

-The names of the land of Moriah and Mount Moriah are parallels which may not be accidental.
-Talmudic legend associates this mountain with the sacrifices performed by Noah following the flood and Adam’s son, Abel, before he was murdered by his brother, Cain.
-God Himself sent instruction through His prophet to David to build an altar in Jerusalem,
+The names, the land of Moriah and Mount Moriah, are parallels which may not be accidental.
+Talmudic legend associates this mountain with the sacrifices performed by Adam’s son, Abel, before his murder at the hands of his brother, Cain, and Noah following the flood.

-David dreamed of building a magnificent temple for a dwelling place for God.
+David dreamt of building a magnificent temple here as a dwelling place for God.
 He felt uncomfortable living in a palace while the House of God was so humble by comparison.